akulamanikanta99/Manikanta/README.md

+# Overview

-This Spring Boot application calculates and tracks reward points for customers based on their transaction history.
-Customers earn points based on their purchases with the following rules:
+This Spring Boot application calculates the reward points for customers based on their transaction history.
+Customers earn points for their purchases as follows:

-2 points for every dollar spent over $100.
+2 points for every dollar spent over $100 in each transaction.

-1 point for every dollar spent between $50 and $100.
+1 point for every dollar spent between $50 and $100 in each transaction.

-The system processes transaction data over a three-month period, calculating monthly rewards as well as the total accumulated points for each customer.
+The system processes transaction data over a three-month period, calculating monthly reward points as well as the total points accumulated by each customer.

-Key Features
+## Features

-Dynamic Reward Calculation: Automatically calculates reward points based on transaction amounts.
+Calculates reward points for each transaction based on purchase amount.

-Monthly and Total Point Accumulation: Tracks and reports reward points for each customer on a monthly basis, along with their total accumulated points.
+Accumulates points on a monthly and total basis.
+Provides easy-to-understand point calculation logic for each transaction.

-Efficient Processing: Handles a large number of customer transactions without performance degradation.
+Handles a large number of transactions efficiently.

-Easy-to-Understand Calculation Logic: Provides clear and transparent reward point calculations for each transaction.

-Reward Points Calculation Logic
+Points Calculation Logic
-The reward points for a given transaction are determined by the amount spent, following these rules:
+The reward points are calculated using the following rules:

-1. Transactions Over $100
+## Transactions over $100:

-   For every dollar spent above $100, the customer earns 2 points per dollar.
+For every dollar spent over $100, the customer receives 2 points.

-2. Transactions Between $50 and $100
+## Transactions between $50 and $100:

-   For every dollar spent between $50 and $100, the customer earns 1 point per dollar.
+For every dollar spent in the range of $50 to $100, the customer receives 1 point.

-Example Calculation
+## Example Calculation:

-Consider a transaction where the customer spends $120:
+For a transaction of $120:

-For the first $50, the customer earns 1 point per dollar:
+Points for the first $100: 1 point per dollar for the first $50 = 50 points.
-50 points

-For the next $50, the customer earns 1 point per dollar:
-50 points

-For the remaining $20 (above $100), the customer earns 2 points per dollar:
+Points for the next $20: 2 points per dollar = 40 points.
-40 points

-Total points for the transaction = 50 + 50 + 40 = 140 points.
+Total points = 90 points.

-System Requirements
-Before running the application, ensure that you have the following installed:
+### Set up the environment: Make sure you have the following installed:

 Java 21

-Maven (for dependency management and building)
+Maven (for dependency management and build)

-PostgreSQL (for database management)
+PostgreSQL

+### Configure application properties:

+Edit src/main/resources/application.properties to include your database settings: spring.datasource.url=jdbc:postgresql://localhost:5432/assignment spring.datasource.username=root
+spring.datasource.password=password

+### Build and run the application:

+Use Maven to build and run the application: mvn clean install mvn spring-boot:run

+### Access the application:

+Once the application is running, you can interact with the API or test it using Postman or any API client at http://localhost:8080.